Identification, Images, & Information

 Life Cycle

-Larvae develop in wet to dry soil and pupate in cocoons made up of soil particles cemented together.
-Adults mate after elaborate and often unique behavior, involving the males displaying their legs to the female.
+Larvae develop in soil and pupate in cocoons made of cemented soil particles.
+Courtship elaborate and involves males displaying legs to females.

 Remarks